 The Regent University Acceptance Rate

 In Fall 2015, Regent University had 1,699 undergraduate applicants.
-Eighty-four percent of those applicants were accepted, and 29 percent of those accepted enrolled in classes.
-U.S. News gives Regent University an acceptance rate of 86 percent and ranks it “selective.”
+Eighty-three percent of applicants were accepted in Fall 2016, and 29 percent of those accepted enrolled in classes in 2015.
+U.S. News gives Regent University an acceptance rate of 83 percent in 2017 and ranks it “selective.”

 The Student Body